 You are expected to check Blackboard regularly.
 You can also use Blackboard to keep in touch with other students who are enrolled in this course.
-I recommend using the e-mail system, which you can use to e-mail individual students or groups or the entire class.
+I recommend using the Blackboard e-mail system to communicate with individual students or groups or the entire class.
 You can also use Blackboard to form real or virtual study groups, using the Virtual Classroom or Chat Room.